On this page

 To find out more please contact the Ministry of Social Development: 0800 631 127 or visit its website.(external link)

-The Government is progressing its response to the Royal Commission’s recommendation to provide an avenue for survivors to share their experiences of abuse in care the Government has established the Survivor Experiences Service(external link).
+In response to the Royal Commission’s recommendation to provide an avenue for survivors to share their experiences of abuse in care the Government has established the Survivor Experiences Service(external link).

 The service will run until a new, permanent redress system is in place.